garidisk/garidisk.github.io/_posts/2021-08-22-radiofeed-pt1-eda.md

 excerpt: "Data Wrangling, Data Analysis, Data Visualization, Python"
 mathjax: "true"
 ---
+This is Part I of the radio station feed data analysis.
+This part contains only data wrangling part of the exploratory data analysis.

+Visualizations and result analysis are included in the second part, which can be found [here](https://garidisk.github.io/radiofeed-pt2-viz/).

+The full notebook can be found [here](https://drive.google.com/file/d/12hSI_T7zoPcxEId7Mrb-KCTXNY_syMFT/view?usp=sharing).

 ## Context
 Everytime a song is played on the radio, its airplay is reported to a performing rights organization.
 There are many such organizations, depending on the country/continent the radio station is based on.
 One common issue with the logging of the airtime is in the data entry itself.
 Duplicate entries, erroneous song naming, missing names in general etc. Therefore, data cleaning is even more important when dealing with radio play data.